Heart Encyclopedia

 5. Percuss on both the right and left sides.

-6. Patient should get two treatments daily and increase to three to four when sick.
+6. Your child should get two treatments daily and increase to three or four when sick.

 Positioning Your Child for Percussion

 A respiratory therapist (RT) will show you how to do percussion.
 Do percussion on both right and left sides.
-If you have any questions, ask you child’s RT.
+If you have any questions, ask your child’s RT.

 Chest Physiotherapy Pic 2